Haris-Hussain1/AI-receptionist/README.md

 ## Overview

-The **3novatorTech AI Receptionist** is a full-stack web application that replaces a traditional front-desk receptionist with a conversational AI.
-Users register and log in securely, then interact with an AI assistant that can answer general questions and guide them through booking an appointment — all in natural language.
+The **3novatorTech AI Receptionist** is a full stack web application that replaces a traditional front desk receptionist with a conversational AI.
+Users register and log in securely, then interact with an AI assistant that can answer general questions and guide them through booking an appointment all in natural language.

-The backend is built with **Python + Flask**, the AI is powered by the **Groq cloud API** (no GPU or local model required), and all data is persisted in a lightweight **SQLite** database.
-The frontend is pure HTML, CSS, and JavaScript — served directly by Flask with no separate build step.
+The backend is built with **Python + Flask**, the AI is powered by the **Groq cloud API**, and all data is persisted in a lightweight **SQLite** database.
+The frontend is pure HTML, CSS, and JavaScript, served directly by Flask with no separate build step.

 ---

 ## Features

-- **JWT Authentication** — secure register and login flow; all protected routes require a Bearer token
+- **JWT Authentication** : secure register and login flow; all protected routes require a Bearer token
-- **AI Chatbot** — conversational receptionist powered by Groq's LLaMA 3.3 70B model
+- **AI Chatbot** : conversational receptionist powered by Groq's LLaMA 3.3 70B model
-- **Voice Input & Output** — speak to the receptionist via the browser microphone; replies are read aloud using the Web Speech API
+- **Voice Input & Output** : speak to the receptionist via the browser microphone; replies are read aloud using the Web Speech API
-- **Intelligent Booking Flow** — guided multi-step conversation that collects name and date, confirms with the user, then saves the appointment automatically
+- **Intelligent Booking Flow** : guided multi-step conversation that collects name and date, confirms with the user, then saves the appointment automatically
-- **Booking Form** — manual appointment creation with name, email, date, time, and reason fields
+- **Booking Form** : manual appointment creation with name, email, date, time, and reason fields
-- **Appointment Dashboard** — view your personal appointment history, refreshable on demand
+- **Appointment Dashboard** : view your personal appointment history, refreshable on demand
-- **Modular Backend** — Flask Blueprints, a dedicated service layer, and clean separation of concerns
+- **Modular Backend** : Flask Blueprints, a dedicated service layer, and clean separation of concerns
-- **No Local Model Required** — runs entirely through the Groq cloud API; works on any machine
+- **No Local Model Required** : runs entirely through the Groq cloud API; works on any machine
-- **Responsive UI** — dark-theme interface that adapts to desktop and mobile screens
+- **Responsive UI** : dark theme interface that adapts to desktop and mobile screens
-- **Zero-config Database** — SQLite database is created automatically on first run; no setup needed
+- **Zero config Database** : SQLite database is created automatically on first run; no setup needed

 ---